Published on July 24, 2020

 Caroline Baltzer: I wonder if there is another way of having psychologists influence society positively by developing programs in schools or in families, young families, and working with governments.

 Dan Brown: That’s being done.
 I have a friend colleague, Steve Killelea, out of Australia.
 He has done the algorithms on what he calls “positive peace.”
 He has identified eight dimensions of positive peace, and he finds that countries that support the development of positive peace factors contribute to global stability far more than all the money wasted on violence containment.
-So, the development of positivity in the area of peace is far more important than all the wasted money on violence containment that doesn’t do anything but destabilize economies and countries.
+So, the development of positivity in the area of peace is far more important than all the wasted money on violence containment that doesn’t do anything but destabilize econfaomies and countries.

 Caroline Baltzer: The message needs to get out there.